 - If there is significant loss in one ear, Weber's test can be employed.
 Strike the tuning fork and place it on the centre of the forehead.
 Ask the patient in which ear it seems louder.
 The vibration is conducted through bone and it will be quieter in the bad ear with nerve deafness but louder with conductive deafness as the affected ear becomes more sensitive.

 Glossopharyngeal and vagus nerves

 Assessment of the glossopharyngeal and vagus nerves is difficult.
 Ask the patient to swallow.
 Is there any difficulty?
-Ask the patient to open their mouth wide and to say 'ahh'.
+Ask the patient to open his/her mouth wide and to say 'Ahh'.
 Phonation should be clear and the uvula should not move to one side.
 The quality of the dysarthria differs for central and peripheral lesions.
 Central lesions produce a strained, strangled voice quality, while peripheral lesions produce a hoarse, breathy and nasal voice.

 It is also possible to test the gag reflex by touching the pharynx with a tongue depressor.
 Most people omit this unless there is evidence of a local lesion.
 It is unpleasant and around 20% of normal people have a minimal or absent response.

 Isolated lesions of the IX nerve are very rare.
 Taste to the anterior two thirds of the tongue travels with the VII nerve until it leaves in the chorda tympani to join the V nerve.
 The posterior third of the tongue is supplied from the IX nerve that also provides parasympathetic fibres to the salivary glands.
 It is possible to test taste with small bottles and a dropper.
 The bottles usually contain sugar or salt solution.
 Most generalists do not perform this test.